MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 - Dedicated connections provide a direct connection to Google’s network
 - Shared connection provides access to Google’s network via a partner.

-- Layer 2 connection uses a VLAN, that pipes directly into GCP environment, providing connectivity to internal IP addresses
+- Layer 2 connection uses a VLAN, that pipes directly into the GCP environment, providing connectivity to internal IP addresses
 - Layer 3 connection provides access to GSuite, Youtube, and GCP APIs using public IP addresses.

 ### 2.08.
 Cloud Interconnect

 ![Dedicated Interconnect](./img/04/14_51_50.png)

-Dedicated Interconnect provides direct physical connections b/w on-prem network and GCP network.
+Dedicated Interconnect provides direct physical connections b/w the on-prem network and GCP network.

 To use dedicated interconnect, your network must physically meet Google’s network in a supported co-location facility.